 - Many anti-inflammatory medications have bad side effects

-- There are certain nutrients that can help safely reduce painful inflammation
+- There are certain nutrients that can help manage inflammation

 Tell me more!